- By First Alliance Logistics Management

 To learn more about the properties and differences of hardwood vs. softwood pallets and why users need specs for both, continue reading below.

 Hardwood comes from deciduous broadleaf trees such as oak trees, maple trees, beech trees, hickory trees, and walnut trees.
 These plants are dicot trees, which grow in different areas of the Midwest and east coast regions.
 In fact, more than half of the hardwood harvested domestically each year grows in regions spreading from the Midwest to the east coast.
 Other species of hardwood, such as maple, are imported from international countries, including Canada.

 Hardwood is highly durable due to its denseness.
-It is a common misconception that hardwood pallets are significantly stronger than softwood pallets.
+It is a common misconception that hardwood pallets are significantly stronger than softwood pallets and can reduce damage to pallets.
 In reality, hardwood pallets are only slightly stronger than softwood.
 Softwood boards are able to mimic higher density hardwood with thicker dimensions.
 Since softwood pallets can mimic a similar density to hardwood boards, hardwood pallets are ultimately only slightly stronger.

 Price is another factor that can fluctuate between hardwood and softwood materials.
 Lumber price trends show that the price of both hardwood and softwood pallets has significantly increased within the past annual quarter.
 During normal market conditions, hardwood is generally more expensive because of its density and durability.
 Hardwood lumber is also favored by other industrial users, such as railroad ties and crane mats.
 The demand in these other industries can have an effect on the price of hardwood pallets, as they are competing for the same raw materials.

 The density of hardwood boards will better withstand external stressors than less dense softwood.
 Maple, oak, and other popular hardwood species also take longer to grow for harvesting than softwood lumber species.

 - Harvested mostly in the Midwest and east coast